Search Results For

 Discovering Your Family Tree

-Instructor: Chester Hashizume Discover your long-lost relatives and create your own family tree.
-This workshop will also teach you how to enter your family tree in the Museum’s National Family Registry.
-Members $5, non-members $11 includes museum admission.
+Workshop with Chester Hashizume Discover your long-lost relatives and create your own family tree.
+This workshop will also show you how to enter your family tree in the Museum's National Family Registry.
+Member $5, non-members $11, includes National Museum admission and supplies.

 -